Summary

 For each layer specify: Diameter, Bar arrangement and Top cover.If Reinforcement arrangement is selected, enter the following parameters: Shape, Bond condition, Diameter, No. of bars in x and y direction, Side cover and Front cover.

-Note: For End Anchorage connection the longitudinal reinforcement input is not avaiable.
+Note: For End anchorage connection the longitudinal reinforcement input is not available.